 - Rest: Plenty of rest helps the body fight the infection.

-- Hydration: Drinking plenty of fluids (water, juice, and clear broths) is crucial to prevent dehydration, especially with fever.
+- Hydration: Drinking plenty of fluids (like water, juice, or clear broths) is crucial.
+This helps prevent dehydration, especially when you have a fever.
 Is water bad for measles?
 No, water is essential and highly recommended to maintain hydration.

-- Fever Reducers: Over-the-counter medications like acetaminophen (Tylenol) or ibuprofen can help manage fever and body aches.
+- Fever Reducers: Over-the-counter medications can help manage fever and body aches.
+These include acetaminophen (Tylenol) or ibuprofen.
 (Due to the possibility of Syndrome of the Ray, aspirin is no longer distributed to the youth).

-- Vitamin A SUPPLEMENT: The World Health Organization (WHO) recommends vitamin A supplements for adolescents with measles, as it can reduce the risk of suffering and complications of disorders like blindness and death, especially in areas with vitamin A deficiency.
+- Vitamin A SUPPLEMENT: The WHO recommends vitamin A supplements for adolescents with measles.
+This can reduce the risk of complications like blindness and death.
+The effect is especially helpful in areas with vitamin A deficiency.

 - Eye care: Keep eyes clean and protected from bright light.